hjespers/teslams-rdkafka/README.md

   -S, --sleepcheck     Number of minutes between sleep checks                                       [default: 1] -v, --values         List of values to collect                                                    [default: "speed,odometer,soc,elevation,est_heading,est_lat,est_lng,power,shift_state,range,est_range,heading"]
   -?, --help           Print usage information     ```

+# Troubleshooting

+If you see the following error when you run either console producer or consumer, it means you have not installed librdkafka correctly with the required SSL and SASL libraries.
+See install instructions for installing openssl and setting compiler flags.

+  Caught error: Error: Invalid value for configuration property "security.protocol"

+If the ccloud-console-producer or ccloud-console-consumer immediately exits to the shell prompt you are likely missing the Root CA Certificates.
+See the location of these certs (below) and add the correct `-S` flag pointing the the location of the certs on your operating system.

+The default SSL Certificate location is `/usr/local/etc/openssl/cert.pem`  which works on macOS but every flavor of Linux puts root certificates in different places.

+  Ubuntu/Debian/Raspbian: /etc/ssl/certs
+  CentOS/RedHat: /etc/pki/tls/cert.pem
+  macOS: /usr/local/etc/openssl/cert.pem (from `brew install openssl`)

+For Ubuntu add the `-C /etc/ssl/certs` flag to specify your certificate location:

+  teslams-rdkafka -u teslaowner@yahoo.com -p MyTeslaPassword -U $CCLOUD_SASL_USERNAME -P $CCLOUD_SASL_PASSWORD -k $CCLOUD_BROKERS -C /etc/ssl/certs

+For CentOS/RedHat add the `-C /etc/pki/tls/cert.pem` flag to specify your certificate location:

+  teslams-rdkafka -u teslaowner@yahoo.com -p MyTeslaPassword -U $CCLOUD_SASL_USERNAME -P $CCLOUD_SASL_PASSWORD -k $CCLOUD_BROKERS -C /etc/pki/tls/cert.pem

 # Feedback and Support